pwk8/bookmarker/README.md

 \q
 ```

 Edit the PostgreSQL Client Authentication Configuration File.
 The location of this file depends on the flavor of Linux installed on the server.
 Moreover, the file path depends on the installed version of the PostgreSQL database.
-The commands below assume that version 9.6 is installed; the path needs to be adjusted if you are running a different version of the PostgreSQL database.
+The commands below assume that version 9.6.x is installed; the path needs to be adjusted if you are running a different major or minor release of the PostgreSQL database.

 * On the Debian or Ubuntu operating system, execute the following shell command as the root user:

 ```console
 sudo -u postgres nano /etc/postgresql/9.6/main/pg_hba.conf
 ```

+N.B.
+The Laravel Homestead virtual environment currently installs the Ubuntu operating system and version 9.5.x of the PostgreSQL database.

 * On the Amazon Linux operating system, execute the following shell command as the root user: